 In certain studies, reasonable compensation may be provided to parents, guardians, or caregivers.

 You can refer to the informed consent document for the details about compensation for participation in a specific study.

 Who can I contact regarding Pfizer clinical trials?

 We list all of our clinical trials that are recruiting participants or plan to recruit shortly in our Find a Trial search engine.
 We welcome you to explore our clinical trials and the information provided about each study.
 There is contact information available on each study’s webpage.

-What if I can’t find a clinical trial that’s right for me on this website?
+Why can’t I find a clinical trial listing that I previously saw on this website?

 Additional support & resources